fbpx

 State regulations say “all cultivation activities must take place in indoor, enclosed, locked and secure facilities” that have a “complete roof enclosure supported by connecting permanent walls, constructed of solid materials extending from the ground to the roof.”
 The regulations also specify a long list of stringent security requirements including “commercial grade locks on all external doors.”

-Health Department inspectors, show, also found that Mockingbird was growing plants without the required state “seed-to-sale” tracking tags attached.
+Health Department inspectors, records show, also found that Mockingbird was growing plants without the required state “seed-to-sale” tracking tags attached.

 Mockingbird representatives did not immediately respond to requests for comments after the Wednesday board meeting.
 But in a lengthy interview last week, the company’s CEO said it had corrected problems the Health Department pointed out and it plans to have marijuana product available soon — likely the first for the new program.